-What Makes A Good Host Family?
+What Makes A “Good” Host Family for an International Student?

 Host families come in all sorts of shapes and sizes.
 Some are couples with kids.
 Some are single parents or just plain single.
 Some are retirees with empty nests.
 They are any ethnicity, any religion, and they have houses both big and small.